 It’s easy to find a face mask that will look cool on Instagram; it’s harder to pick one that will actually do anything for your skin.
 With so many on the market, how can you know which ones do what they promise?
 Allow the Cut to be your guide.
-We’ve rounded up the best masks — both the sheet kind and the goopy kind — for every time of skin.
+We’ve rounded up the best face masks — both the sheet kind and the goopy kind — for every time of skin.

 Clay soaks up oil, but if a clay mask is too drying, it will throw your skin’s natural balance off kilter, causing it to produce even more oil to compensate.
 Peter Thomas Roth’s Irish Moor Mud mask is the rare clay mask that won’t give your skin an identity crisis.
 The ash, mud, clay, and charcoal in the formula remove dirt and oil, while seaweed extract keeps your skin moist.

 The most hydrating face mask on the market contains an ingredient that was originally developed for astronauts.
 Scientists formulated NAC Y² — a mix of vitamin C, amino acids, and a range of other antioxidants — to heal astronauts’s skin after they endured the rigors of space.

 If your skin is sensitive, oily, and acne-prone, Pai is here to help.
 Everything Pai makes is specially formatted to work with sensitive skin, including their oft-sold-out Deep Cleanse AHA mask.
 The formula mixes pore-clearing kaolin mud and skin-smoothing lactic acid with hydrating glycerin and a coterie of oils.
 The result is a mask tough enough to fight oil but delicate enough that you won’t break out into a rash.